TedTschopp/The-Marchen-Engine/index.md

 ###### Aspect Checks

-An aspect check is the most simple check you can make.
+An aspect check is the simplest check you can make.

 ###### Characteristics Checks